Your Life is Full of Opportunities

 Matthew 5 says, “Blessed are the poor in spirit for theirs is the kingdom of God,” That’s humility, it can be hard to stay humble.
 “Blessed are they that mourn for they shall be comforted.
 Blessed are the meek for they shall inherit the earth.”
 That means that they are mild, and they are gentle.
 They are not in your face all the time.
 “Blessed are they which do hunger and thirst after righteousness for they shall be filled.”
-That takes a labor too, because you have to want to be righteous.
+That takes a labor too, because you have to want to be righteous and overcome self pity.
 You have to want God’s character.
 You have to need it and want it with your very being.
 That means you need to let go of some things in your life that you’ve gotten comfortable with and are holding you back.

 “Blessed are the merciful for they shall obtain mercy.”
 It’s not always easy to be merciful, especially if you feel like your anger is justified.
 Sometimes people really do bad things to people, but we still have to remain merciful.
 “Blessed are the pure in heart for they shall see God.
 Blessed are the peacemakers for they shall be called the children of God.”
 Remember, these things take an effort to become.
 We can’t just decide one morning that we are going to be merciful today.
 It takes a working of the Holy Spirit in your heart to form that character quality in you.